 As illustrated in this best practice, primary market disclosure is expected to satisfy regulatory requirements by identifying information that is material for investors.
 Good disclosure communicates this information effectively and lowers borrowing costs by promoting good investor relations.
 In addition, issuers with deficient disclosure may be subject to regulatory actions and/or monetary fines.
-The information included in this best practice is intended to provide comprehensive suggestions for primary market disclosure and should not replace consultation with bond and disclosure counsel.
+The information included in this best practice is intended to provide suggestions for primary market disclosure and should not replace consultation with bond and disclosure counsel.

-[ii] The uniform resource locator (or “URL”) where the investor may locate the information should be posted on the issuer’s website.
+The uniform resource locator (or “URL”) where the investor may locate the information should be posted on the issuer’s website.
 Alternatively, that URL may be an active hyperlink.
 Use of an active hyperlink may have the legal effect of including the information in the issuer’s offering document.
 Care should also be taken to maintain the functionality of the hyperlink, as well as maintaining the validity and accuracy of the data cited there.

 - GFOA Best Practice, Using Technology for Disclosure, 2020

 - GFOA Best Practice, Understanding Your Continuing Disclosure Responsibilities, 2020

 - National Federation of Municipal Analysts, Recommended Best Practices in Disclosure for State Government General Obligation and Appropriation Debt, September 2015

 - National Federation of Municipal Analysts, Recommended Best Practices in Disclosure for Charter School Debt Offerings, March 2017